Refreshing your association’s identity to thrive online.

 A refresh isn’t a total redo.

 Many associations have invested years into building up their brand equity and membership base.
-So the thought of touching the brand can seem like a daunting proposition – it doesn’t have to be.
+So the thought of touching the brand can seem daunting – it doesn’t have to be.
 Sure, there are times when a brand has become wildly out of date and needs an overhaul.
 But in many cases, a simple digital refresh with a new style guide is the practical solution to get your identity up to speed and ready for the digital world.

 Take for example, these two digital refreshes that we completed for member-based organizations.